anym001/nextcloud/README.md

 This Dockerfile extends the official nextcloud:apache (https://hub.docker.com/_/nextcloud) with Face Recognition Capabilities in your Nextcloud image.

 # Installation
 In general, follow the instructions on https://hub.docker.com/_/nextcloud to use this image.
-Especially please check out the environment variables to configure your nextcloud docker installation.